Klowner/tussle/packages/storage-r2/README.md

-This storage backend is also capable of fully recovering file state from R2, therefore it is recommended to use [@tussle/state-memory](../../packages/state-memory), or something even less reliable.
+This storage backend is also capable of fully recovering file state from R2, therefore it is recommended to use [@tussle/state-memory](../../packages/state-memory), or something even less reliable such as [@tussle/state-memory-ttl](../../packages/state-memory-ttl).

 See [Cloudflare Worker + R2](../../examples/cloudflare-worker-r2) for an example of this storage backend in use.